ryannortham/digio-task/README.md

 - [x] Handle by configuration management using the [Viper](https://github.com/spf13/viper) package.
 - [x] Create a [Makefile](https://www.gnu.org/software/make/manual/make.html) to assist with common development tasks.
 - [x] Handle data analytics with data frames using the [Gota](https://github.com/go-gota/gota) package
-- [ ] Use table tests and [Testify](https://github.com/stretchr/testify) package for unit testing.
 - [x] Create a log reader interface.
 Enable easy switching from file based logs, to api/database/other based logs at a later date if required.
-- [ ] Create a log parsing interface.
+- [x] Create a log parsing interface.
 Enable easy switching for different log formats if required.
-- [ ] Make data analysis functions work for any column in the log data.
-Make it easy to add additional analytics functions as required.
+- [x] Make data analysis functions work for any column in the log data.
+- [x] Make it easy to add additional analytics functions as required.
-- [ ] The solution should handle malformed log data gracefully.
+- [x] The solution should handle malformed log data gracefully.
+- [ ] Use table tests and [Testify](https://github.com/stretchr/testify) package for unit testing.
 - [ ] Achieve 90% unit test coverage.